 A Comparison of Three Approaches to Assist Users in Memorizing System-Assigned Passwords

-Michael Clark, Scott Ruoti, and Michael Mendoza Kent Seamons
+Michael Clark, Scott Ruoti, Michael Mendoza, and Kent Seamons

 Abstract